sehmbimanvir/laravel-vue-boilerplate/README.md

 - Laravel Complete JWT Authentication Including Forgot Password, Account Activation etc.
 - Basic CRUD
 - Eslint Included for enforcing coding styles.
-- Custom Component and Plugin which can help developers to create their own plugins
+- Custom Component and Plugin which can help developers to create their own plugins.
-- Complete error handling at single place on front as well as back end
+- Complete error handling at single place on front as well as back end.
-- Axios Plugin for HTTP requests with interceptors
+- Axios Plugin for HTTP requests with interceptors.
-- Namespaced State Management (Vuex) Implemented
+- Namespaced State Management (Vuex) Implemented.

 # Installation
 Clone this Repo